aws-samples/non-profit-blockchain/new-member/README.md

 on the next channel and will build its own copy of the ledger.
 We will also configure the Fabric network so the new member can take part in endorsing transactions.

 Adding a new member to an existing Fabric network involves a number of steps.
-The new member is located in a different AWS account, and the steps therefore involve cooperation between administrators for the Fabric member in the existing account (let’s call this Account A), and the new account (let’s call this Account B).
+The new member is located in a different AWS account, and the steps therefore involve cooperation between administrators for the Fabric member in the existing creator account (let’s call this Account A), and the new account (let’s call this Account B).
 The steps look as follows:

 1. Account A invites Account B to join the Fabric network
 2. Account B creates a member in the Fabric network
 3. Account B creates a peer node
+4. Account B creates a Fabric client node
+5. Account B prepares the Fabric client node and enrolls an identity
-4. Account B shares the public keys for its member with Account A
+6. Account B shares the public keys for its member with Account A
+7. Account A creates an MSP for the new Account A member
+8. Account A updates the configtx.yaml configuration with the MSP for Account B
-5. Account A updates the channel configuration with the MSP for Account B
+9. Account A updates the channel configuration with the MSP for Account B
+10. Endorsing peers sign the new channel configuration
+11. Account A updates the channel with the new configuration
-6. Account A shares the genesis block for the channel with Account B
+12. Account A shares the genesis block for the channel with Account B
-7. Account B starts its peer node and joins the channel
+13. Account B starts its peer node and joins the channel
-8. If Account B will take part in endorsing transaction proposals, Account B will install chaincode
+14. Account B installs chaincode
+15. Account B queries the chaincode
+16. Account B invokes a transaction
+17. Account A updates the endorsement policy for the chaincode on the channel
+18. Account B installs the latest version of the chaincode

 ## Pre-requisites - Account A, the network creator
 There are multiple parts to the workshop.
 Before starting on Part 5, a network creator should haved completed [Part 1](../ngo-fabric/README.md).
 You need an existing Fabric network before starting Part 5.
 The network creator would have also created a peer node under a member belonging to Account A.